Krisu-ciph/my-raytracer/README.md

 # my_raytracer
-Just some code written while learning raytracing.
+Just some code written while learning raytracing..

 To run and compile under shell: